Revenge attack kills 12 in Kenyan land row

 BURNING AND SHOOTING

-Efforts by top government officials - among them Prime Minister Raila Odinga, who visited the area after the previous attack - have so far failed to defuse the tensions.
+Efforts by top government officials - among them Prime Minister Raila Odinga who visited the area after the previous attack - to defuse the tensions have so far failed.

 Jillo Dabacha, who chairs a community security group in the Tana Delta locality, said gunfire broke out last night and continued until dawn.
 He said the attackers appeared well organised.